 “We are trying to prevent cardiac disease from happening.
 If a patient comes to us with severe sleep apnoea – and we now know there’s a high risk of coronary disease happening – we hope that by referring him to the heart centre, cardiologists will do some intervention, be it medication or other treatments, to stop heart disease from developing or worsening,” said Adj Assoc Prof Toh.

-See next page to learn about
+See the next page to learn about

-the link between glaucoma and sleep apnoea.
+the link between glaucoma and sleep apnea.

 Check out other articles on snoring and sleep apnea: